bleakley/pyqpcr/sphinx/install.rst

    sudo rpm -ivh dist/pyQPCR-[version]-1.noarch.rpm

-t is known to work with Fedora and Opensuse Linux (don't forget to install python-devel and rpmbuild).
+by replacing "[version]" by the current version of pyQPCR.
+It is known to work with Fedora and Opensuse Linux (don't forget to install python-devel and rpmbuild).

 MacOS X